g-patlewicz/acute/README.md

 ==============================

 Analysis evaluating the performance of selected expert systems for the prediction of acute oral toxicity in rodents.
+Associated publication:
+Nelms MN.
+Karmaus AL, Patlewicz G. An evaluation of the performance of selected (Q)SARs/expert systems for predicting acute oral toxicity.
+Computational Toxicology 2020, in press

 Project Organization
 ------------